kspe/homeautomation/README.md

 # What is missing

 * Specs (as this is a very initial prototype TDD was not used)
-* Security was not take into account (both in ap and server)
+* Security was not take into account (both in app and server)
 * Lack of any authentication

 # Known issues